 - Ready to deposit into the SDR and get a DOI?
 Use our quick form to request access to the web app.

 - Need a DOI urgently to meet a funder or publisher requirement?
-Self-deposit in the SDR allows you to reserve a DOI upfront and then finish depositing your work later.
+Self-deposit in the SDR allows you to get a DOI upfront and then finish depositing your work later.

 - Want a DOI for a previous SDR deposit?
 Edit your work and select the option to get a DOI, then redeposit.
 Done!